 About the Author

 The Relativity of Light is a treatise written by Justin M. Jacobs, which thoroughly examines Einstein’s Special Theory of Relativity.
-Jacobs was passionate about learning all that he could on this little understood subject.
 He wrote about his research in layman’s terms so that the general public could comprehend it.
-Jacobs wanted this to be his gift to the world.
-He chose to publish online where his revolutionary data would be freely accessible to the general populace.

 From the time Jacobs was 14 years old, he was captivated by physics and cosmology.
 Over the next 40 years, he read all that he could on these subjects.
 In 1992, he discovered the book The Big Bang Never Happened, and this changed his life.
 Jacobs spent the next five years systematically investigating the many theories of the expanding universe and the big bang.

 While conducting his research, he realized that many of the currently accepted theories of cosmology were based upon Einstein’s General Theory of Relativity, and his Special Theory of Relativity.
-Jacobs then spent over 17 years of groundbreaking research while writing The Relativity of Light.
+Jacobs then spent over 17 years researching and writing The Relativity of Light.
 This treatise is revolutionary and controversial, and it exposes what Jacobs concluded were many of Einstein’s false concepts.
-Some will find the work shocking and offensive; others will agree with the conclusions and believe Jacobs’ research is long overdue.

-Lacking a formal degree in physics and mathematics, Jacobs’ Stanford under-graduate degree, his law degree from Boalt Hall at UC Berkeley, his keen mind, and many years of research and immersion enabled him to comprehend and decipher Einstein’s works.
+Lacking a formal degree in physics and mathematics, Jacobs’ Stanford under-graduate degree, his law degree from Boalt Hall at UC Berkeley, and many years of research and immersion enabled him to decipher Einstein’s works.